jaymyname/AgenticAI/README.md

 # AgenticAI
 This is my git for AgenticAI
 <br>
-Author - Jay Prakash Kumar
+Author - Jay Prakash Kumar (AgenticAI)